 When it comes to the features of this drone, it is important to say that it has 2 different flight modes – filming and sports.
 Filming mode provides you with unsurpassed stability making your aerial footage as smooth as silk.
 On the other hand, sports mode allows your drone to fly with incredible speeds, reaching more than 50 miles per hour which are impressive for a non-racing drone.

 Specification-wise, Traxxas Aton has 16 minutes of flight time along with around 300 meters of lag-free range.
-Controlling schematics are intuitive and I can assure you there won’t be any issues in this department… especially considering you can always switch to filming mode which limits the top speed.
+Controlling schematics is intuitive and I can assure you there won’t be any issues in this department… especially considering you can always switch to filming mode which limits the top speed.
 With this being said, it is pretty clear that Aton Traxxas is a great all-around model that you should definitely look into a bit more!
 Do you agree this is one of the top drones for GoPro?

-1. GoPro Karma – best drone for gopro?
+1. GoPro Karma – best drone for GoPro?

 If you are looking for a drone that can carry your GoPro out in the air and let you record aerial footage… then I firmly believe there’s no better drone for that than GoPro Karma.
 I mean, what else did you guys expect at number 1 spot?
 True, it did have some issues right after the first launch… but all those issues have been resolved and GoPro Karma is finally able to shine in full light…

 Even though GoPro Karma was supposed to be a direct competitor to DJI Mavic Pro, it is safe to say DJI’s masterpiece won that race with ease.
 So, what sort of a market was left for GoPro Karma?
 Well, quite frankly, this drone is not meant strictly for people wanting drones.
 No!
 This drone is meant for people who want to record outdoor activities… whether they’re aerial, body-mounted or any other available type.
-That’s why Karma comes with handheld/body-mounted stabilizer and effectively transforms photography from the air to your own hands/body.
+That’s why Karma comes with a handheld/body-mounted stabilizer and effectively transforms photography from the air to your own hands/body.

 In addition to all that, let’s jump to the technical side of things and see if GoPro Karma is any good in that department.
 Luckily, with 3 kilometers of range and up to 20 minutes airtime, it’s safe to say the folks over at GoPro did a solid job.
 One last thing I’d like to add is that GoPro Karma comes with GoPro Hero 5 Black which means you don’t need to have your own.
-With all that in mind, GoPro Karma falls a bit on the expensive side of the market but considering it’s not just a typical platform but a versatile one instead, might just make you go for it.
+With all that in mind, GoPro Karma falls a bit on the expensive side of the market but considering it’s not just a typical platform but a versatile one instead, it might just make you go for it.

 Congratulations guys!
 You have made it to the end of our Best Drone For GoPro list.
 Finding the perfect drone that will serve as a great aerial platform for your favorite action camera can get tricky, but with this list, we are pretty sure your job will be much easier.
 Make sure you pay attention to the gimbal you are ordering since there’s a whole heap of them on the market (a lot of them come bundled together with some of these drones) and things can get complicated if you are looking for a specific one.
 With this being said, we would like to thank you for reading this list and, until next time, happy piloting!